awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-datatypes.md

 Required: Yes

 **MatchmakingConfigurationArn**
 Unique identifier, in the form of an ARN, for the matchmaker to use for this request\.
 To find the matchmaker that was used to create the original game session, look in the game session object, in the matchmaker data property\.
-Learn more about matchmaker data in [Work with Matchmaker Data](match-server.md#match-server-data)\.
+Learn more about matchmaker data in [ Word with matchmaker data](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-server.html#match-server-data)\.
 Type: String
 Required: Yes